 14. Wound healing

-Charoli has been traditionally used for wound healing, promoting faster recovery and reduced scarring.
+Charoli seeds have been traditionally used for wound healing, promoting faster recovery and reduced scarring.

 15. Antivenom